clel-0/Generalised-Spatially-Symbolic-Neural-Net/README.md

 We model a continuous transformation field; a parameterized operator attached to every point in a vector space (linear map + activation).
 This operator field acts on input point-sets, enabling the network’s structure to morph with the input.

-Summarised Description of how the Neural Net works:
+Summary of how the Neural Net works:

 The model can be described through interactions between the following class of objects.
 While object-oriented in conceptual design, the implementation uses purely tensors and JAX functions in order to avoid the increase in memory and processing time produced by the overhead of objects and classes, and additionally to allow for parallel computation through GPU threads.